Get SRA authorisation for your law firm

 The SRA Transparency Rules require you to publish your complaints procedure on your website.
 If your firm provides any of the specified services (conveyancing, probate, immigration, employment tribunals, motoring offences, debt recovery, or business premises licensing), the transparency obligations are more detailed.

 Create a log or database to record every complaint.
 For each complaint, record the date received, the client's name and matter reference, the nature of the complaint, the actions taken, the outcome, and any lessons identified.
-The COLP will need this data for the annual SRA return.
+The COLP will need this data for the firm's annual complaints data report to the SRA.

 Make sure everyone in the firm knows the complaints procedure exists, where to find it, and what to do if a client expresses dissatisfaction.
 Receptionists and support staff are often the first to hear a complaint.
 Brief all staff on the difference between general feedback and a formal complaint.